 - 2 teaspoons garam masala

 - 3 tablespoons ground almonds

-- Put a drizzle of olive oil in a wide, deep saucepan and add the sliced onions.
+Put the olive oil in a wide, deep saucepan and add the sliced onions.
 Cook on a low heat, covered with a lid, for 5 minutes until the onions are soft but not brown.

-- Add about ¾ of the coconut milk, bring to the boil and then turn down and gently simmer for 10 minutes.
-If you find the curry becomes to dry you can add the rest of the coconut milk.
+Add about ¾ of the coconut milk, bring to the boil and then turn down and gently simmer for 10 minutes.
+If you find the curry becomes too dry you can add the rest of the coconut milk.

 After 10 minutes, add the ground almonds and chopped coriander and cook for 1 more minute, then serve with rice and garnish with a little more chopped coriander.

 Need more curry inspiration?
 Check out my collection of Easy Peasy Curry Recipes